Guide on Sending New Year Newsletter and Ideas on What To Include

 • Reveal the offer right away.
 Subscribers need a valid reason to open your email.
 Whether you offer them a yearly review or the epic sale of the year, tell about it in your subject line.

 • Use humor.
-As we mentioned earlier, the end of the year is the season of anxiety for many.
+As we mentioned earlier, for many, the end of the year is the season of anxiety.
 But you can provide a sense of comfort and relate to your subscribers by coming up with a funny, ironic, or self-aware subject line.
 They will think “Wait, I’m not the only one burnt out now” — and give you clicks.

 Include a special deal